 Bioinformatics

-We have collaborated with Debbie Marks' lab at Harvard to generate the first de novo three-dimensional models of insect Odorant Receptors using EVfold-Transmembrane.
+We have collaborated with Debbie Marks' lab at Harvard to generate the first de novo three-dimensional models of insect Ors using EVfold-Transmembrane.
 You can find all the resources for this method on the EVfold webpage.

-Our more recent modelling approaches, have used de novo protein folding algorithms to identity potential homology between insect ORs, and polytopic membrane proteins from unicellular eukaryotes and plant DUF3537 proteins as described in our paper: Benton R, Dessimoz C, Moi D. A putative origin of the insect chemosensory receptor superfamily in the last common eukaryotic ancestor. eLife (2020) 9:e62507. doi: 10.7554/eLife.62507.
-URL
+Our more recent modelling approaches, have used de novo protein folding algorithms to identity potential homology between insect Ors, and polytopic membrane proteins from unicellular eukaryotes and plant DUF3537 proteins as described in our paper: Benton R, Dessimoz C, Moi D. A putative origin of the insect chemosensory receptor superfamily in the last common eukaryotic ancestor. eLife (2020) 9:e62507

 Full outputs of the modelling analyses are available on the Dryad repository